Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 The system works with iPhone, iPad and Android devices.

-Businesses making less than $10k a month can be on the pay-as-you-go plan which comes with no monthly fee or setup cost, and you get a free 2-in-1 magstripe and EMV card reader (if in stock).
-Make sure you get the 3-in-1 reader for $49.95 if you want to accept NFC contactless payments too.
+Businesses making less than $10k a month can be on the pay-as-you-go plan which comes with no monthly fee or setup cost.
+You just need to buy the 3-in-1 credit card reader for $59.95 to accept contactless, EMV and swipe card payments too.

 Payanywhere charges